By Decks by DAK Construction · April 12, 2023

 Composite deck boards are designed with a combination of natural and synthetic materials such as wood fibers, plastic, and chemical additives.
 Synthetic materials give composite deck boards more durability and strength.
 Owing to this, composite decking has become increasingly popular amongst homeowners.

 However, there are certain disadvantages to composite decking as well.
+We discuss the pros and cons of composite decking below:

 Pros

-- Composite decking requires minimal upkeep, as unlike wood, it doesn't need to be revarnished or stained.
+- Composite decking requires minimal upkeep, as unlike wood, it doesn't need to be re-varnished or stained.

 - They are designed with non-skid surfaces, making them safer during rain and snowfall.
 They are also a great option if you have kids and the elderly at home who are prone to slipping.